-Consider that Veeam Backup & Replication supports file-level restore not only for VMs included in guest catalog, but also for those that were not indexed - for example, if indexing was disabled at restore point creation time, or if indexing operation failed.
-For such a VM, its selected restore point will be mounted to:
+Consider that Veeam Backup & Replication supports file-level restore not only for machines included in guest catalog, but also for those that were not indexed - for example, if indexing was disabled at restore point creation time, or if indexing operation failed.
+For such a machine, its selected restore point will be mounted to:

-- A corresponding Veeam backup server (the one that manages the job processing this VM) - for Windows VMs
+- A corresponding Veeam backup server (the one that manages the job processing this machine) - for Windows machines

-- A Linux appliance - for Linux VMs
+- A Linux appliance - for Linux machines

 In This Section